LudvigDillen/FACT_for_PCMC/README.md

 - In `main.py` change to `reg_mpe()`.
 - Use `cls_registration.yaml` as config.
 - Run with `python main.py` and wait approximately 10 mins (on an RTX4090).
 For scene 708, FACT gets this result.
-The idea is to get map (b) to look like map (c) which it largely does here.
+The idea is to get map (b) to look like map (c), which it largely does here.
 The color denotes the $z$ coordinate.
 Figure (d) shows the corresponding confusion matrix.
 ![alt text](docs/scene708.png)

 ## Authors and acknowledgment